 Fat Content Comparison

 Now onto some example products that provide a higher fat content.
-High-fat dog food may not be suitable older or sedentary dogs but rather for dogs with above average activity levels.
-Taste of the Wild’s High Prairie Canine Formula is made primarily from buffalo, lamb, and chicken and contains a minimum of 39% of its calories from fat.
+High-fat dog food may not be suitable for older or sedentary dogs but rather for dogs with above-average activity levels.

 Tomato Pomace – A Controversial Ingredient

-History of Recalls – Taste of the Wild vs. Acana
+Recall History – Taste of the Wild vs. Acana

-Standards in dog food can very often slip and go under the radar which can leave your dog with a severe illness that could have been prevented.
-Fortunately, both ranges have a very limited or none-existant recall history which is an excellent sign of their production and ingredient quality.
+Standards in dog food can very often slip and go under the radar, which can leave your dog with a severe illness that could have been prevented.
+Fortunately, both ranges have a very limited or non-existent recall history, which is an excellent sign of their production and ingredient quality.